 Next, we tried a walipini.
 Walipinis don’t work in clay, with wet winters.
 The walls collapsed and we’re now using it as a pit for rubble from the house build.

-Finally, a greenhouse to be proud of, from Marcus “Rockstar” of the North:
+Finally, a greenhouse to be proud of, from Dean and Marcus “Rockstar” of the North:

 It’s not completely salvage, we bought the corrugated polyester and acrylic for the windows and the roof rafters. but the rest is made from leftover wood from other projects.
 The front pillars are chestnut, leftover from the house.
 We would not have been so ambitious as to use them ourselves, but Marcus said: what do you think about using those beams on the front?
 It will be beautiful.
 And it is.
 The doors are salvaged from a collapsed yurt.